 3) Important steps in general police forensics were missed, notably the body temperature of Kerchner was not taken when first discovered, making the highly significant time of death impossible to fix later.

 4) Before long Amanda was questioned, without counsel or US Embassy representation or a neutral translator, at local police headquarters.
-Within days, the questioning intensified to multi-hour sessions aggressive interrogation.
+Within days, the questioning intensified to multi-hour sessions of aggressive interrogation.

 5) Authorities discovered a plethora of evidence that a petty criminal named Ruede Guede, originally from the Ivory Coast, had been involved in the murder–blood, DNA (including inside Meredith’s body), such a striking trail of evidence that no defense counsel ever tried to exclude him from the murder scene.
 He fled Perugia long before anyone began looking for him.